-- Evidence score is based on the rigor and fidelity dimensions and is rated as strong, sufficient, or inconclusive.
+- The Evidence score is based on the rigor and fidelity dimensions and is rated as strong, sufficient, or inconclusive.
 For information about the elements of rigor and fidelity, go to: Program Review Criteria

-- Possibly favorable: Confidence interval spans both the favorable and trivial range
+- Possibly favorable: Confidence interval spans both the favorable (greater than .10) and trivial range (from -.25 to .10)

-These two dimensions are then combined to categorize programs into one of five evidence classes as depicted below.
+These two dimensions are then combined to categorize programs into one of seven evidence classes as depicted below.

 |DESCRIPTION OF EVIDENCE CLASSES|